Skip to content

 We love using bands for tricep exercises because they can be used just like cable machines, barbells, and dumbbells!
 They can also be used to make bodyweight tricep exercises harder.
 You can literally mimic the exact same exercises that you do with cable pulleys, dumbbells, and barbells with a 41 inch loop resistance band, as you are about to see.

-We also like resistance bands as the resistance increases as you stretch the band.
-So, rather than having the movement get easy at the end of its range (when your elbow is near full extension - it’s optimal range) like it does with barbells and dumbbells (due to the strength curve that occurs with free weights), it gets harder.
+We also like resistance bands because the resistance increases as you stretch the band.
+So rather than having the movement get easier near full extension like it can with some free weight variations, bands naturally load that end range harder.

 What’s more, you can alter the amount of resistance with a single resistance band by simply moving away from the anchor point or wrapping the band around your feet or hands more times.
 The more taut the band is, the harder it will be.

-AND, resistance bands force you to use a slow and controlled motion on the eccentric phase (when your muscles are lengthening).
-Slow eccentric movements are proven to be best for muscle growth and strength.
+AND, resistance bands encourage a slow and controlled eccentric phase (when your muscles are lengthening).
+Slow eccentrics are a great tool for building strength and muscle.

 Even if you have access to dumbbells and barbells, we highly recommend mixing in resistance band tricep exercises.
-They really hit the tricep muscle deep and you will feel an amazing contraction when using them.
+They hit the triceps differently, and most people feel a great contraction when they use them with control.

 Have questions?
 Feel free to contact us anytime or leave a comment below.